thisisnish/streamhub-wall/README.md

 ####```showMore```

 Number.
-The number of content items to add to the wall when 'show more' is clicked.
+The number of Content items to add to the wall when 'show more' is clicked.

         var wallView = new LiveMediaWall({
             el: document.getElementById('wall'),